comunica/Tutorial-ESWC2019-Comunica/content/topic.md

 ## Topic and Relevance
 {:#topic}

-Querying is a key aspect of the [Semantic Web Stack](cite:cites semanticweb).
+Querying is a key aspect of the [Semantic Web Stack](cite:cites semanticweb), and a large variety of querying _algorithms_ for different kinds of Linked Data _interfaces_ already exist.
-Both researchers and sofware engineers are very active in this domain.
-As such, a lot of useful techniques and tools exist for querying Linked Data.
+There are still plenty of open problems that elicit research on new querying techniques and combinations of existing ones.

+[Comunica](cite:cites comunica) is a _meta_ query engine that was introduced as a tool to facilitate the development, testing, and evaluation of such querying capabilities.
-The goal of this tutorial is to provide
+This is the first tutorial that is dedicated to Comunica.

-* Motivation
-* Scope and level of detail for the topics to be covered
-* Relevance to ESWC 2019
-{:.todo}
+Before that, Comunica was used as a tool to demonstrate various querying capabilities in a tutorial on [_Knowledge Representation as Linked Data_](cite:cites cikm) at the CIKM conference 2018.